 Although the Schweppes in question is still a recognised name in soft drinks.
 The same cannot be said for the now defunct Jaguar Refrigerantes that appears on the opposite side of the building.
 This company only operated for a short period of time during the 1960s, before rebranding to JP Vinhos.
 More recently operating under the name Bacalhôa Vinhos de Portugal.
 Its original name lives on within these advertising tiles that can be discovered in many places in the Algarve.
 It’s again a simple but bold design, featuring a white square, a red circle and black jaguar.
 It can be found on many buildings and old cafes in the region.

 Unfortunately, this is where our story takes a sad turn.
 These wonderful signs were at one stage much more common than they are now.
-Many examples in the region have been removed or covered up.
+Many examples in the region have been removed, covered up, or abandoned.
 Despite their historic nature and direct link to the past they are not protected at all.
 As recently as 2016 they were still being removed from historic town centres in the name of modernisation as this blog post in Portuguese discusses.
 The sign being discussed was removed in the same town as the one in our photo!
 During the renovation and painting of the walls of the café, the sign was taken down and reportedly lost.

 Azulejo Publicitário Português

 Fortunately, the story doesn’t end here.
 There is a group of people working hard to catalogue, publicise and in some cases restore these iconic designs.
 They are Azulejo Publicitário Português and just this year they were involved in the restoration of another of these adverts.
 We got in touch with them to ask them a few questions about their endeavour and how people can help if they wish.
 The answers were received in Portuguese and have been edited for clarity.

 Can you tell us a little about yourselves and how you started the project?